NickMBrady/website/README.md

 # Website
-Welcome to my computer science website!
+Welcome to the source code for my computer science portfolio.